Skip to main content

 by Drugs.com

-Research suggests a possible link between Ozempic (semaglutide) and stomach paralysis and bowel injury, but more studies are needed to fully understand the extent of the risk.
-GLP-1 agonists such as Ozempic work to achieve better blood sugar levels in part by slowing down stomach emptying.
-However, this could result in many gastrointestinal side effects.
+Research indicates a possible link between Ozempic (semaglutide) and stomach paralysis (gastroparesis) or bowel injury, but further studies are needed to fully understand the risk.
+As a GLP-1 receptor agonist, Ozempic slows stomach emptying to help regulate blood sugar, which may lead to gastrointestinal side effects.

 What is Ozempic?

-Ozempic is a once-weekly injectable medication used in addition to diet and exercise to treat adults with type 2 diabetes.
-It is also FDA approved to lower the risk of major heart-related events in adults with type 2 diabetes and heart disease.
-It belongs to the drug class called glucagon-like peptide 1 (GLP-1) receptor agonists.
+Ozempic is a once-weekly injectable medication used alongside diet and exercise to manage type 2 diabetes.
+It is also FDA-approved to reduce the risk of major heart-related events and worsening kidney disease in adults with type 2 diabetes.
+This medication belongs to the glucagon-like peptide-1 (GLP-1) receptor agonist drug class.

-In 2023, the FDA updated Ozempic’s label to include ileus (lack of movement in the intestines) under postmarketing side effects.
-This update was based on reports to the FDA’s Adverse Events Reporting System.
-These reports are voluntary, so it is hard to know if the reported side effects are linked to any particular medication or due to another cause.
+In 2023, the FDA updated Ozempic’s label to include ileus under postmarketing side effects.
+This decision was based on voluntary reports submitted to the FDA’s Adverse Events Reporting System.
+Because these reports are voluntary, the exact cause of these side effects remains unclear.

 • Stomach cramps or pain